Perth City Hall

 Due to its listed building status, a consent to demolish the City Hall was required by Historic Scotland, which was turned down.

-The Council decided to remarket the building, following Historic Scotland's decision that more evidence was required to demonstrate that there was no viable use for it.
+The Council had to remarket the building, following Historic Scotland's decision that more evidence was required to demonstrate that there was no viable use for it.

 After a 15 month period, only one bid was received.
 This was independently assessed by Commercial Property experts, Jones Laing Lasalle, and found to be "lacking in detail in relation to proposed commercial terms, business case and funding arrangements".
 In these circumstances, it would have been highly irresponsible for the Council to accept this bid.